GameServerManagers/LinuxGSM/CONTRIBUTING.md

 -   If applied, this commit will **release version 1.0.0**
 -   If applied, this commit will **merge pull request #123 from user/branch**

-Notice how this doesn’t work for the other non-imperative forms:
+Notice how this doesn't work for the other non-imperative forms:

 -   If applied, this commit will **fixed bug with Y**
 -   If applied, this commit will **change the behaviour of X**